awsdocs/aws-cloudformation-user-guide/doc_source/template-guide.md

 If you're unfamiliar with JSON or YAML, you can use AWS CloudFormation Designer to help you get started with AWS CloudFormation templates\.
 AWS CloudFormation Designer is a tool for visually creating and modifying templates\.
 For more information, see [What Is AWS CloudFormation Designer?](working-with-templates-cfn-designer.md)\.

- provides examples that demonstrate how to write templates for a particular resource\.
+[Template Snippets](CHAP_TemplateQuickRef.md) provides examples that demonstrate how to write templates for a particular resource\.
 For example, you can view snippets for Amazon EC2 instances, Amazon S3 domains, AWS CloudFormation mappings, and more\.
-Snippets are grouped by resource, with general\-purpose AWS CloudFormation snippets in \.
+Snippets are grouped by resource, with general\-purpose AWS CloudFormation snippets in [General Template Snippets](quickref-general.md)\.

-For details about the supported resources, type names, intrinsic functions, and pseudo parameters you can use in your templates, see \.
+For details about the supported resources, type names, intrinsic functions, and pseudo parameters you can use in your templates, see [Template Reference](template-reference.md)\.

 + [AWS CloudFormation Template Formats](template-formats.md)